sensu/sensu-docs/content/sensu-enterprise/2.6/guides/using-snow.md

 Let's walk through some of the key items in the configuration:

 * For registration, we provide `"servicenow"` inside of our `"handlers"` array
-* We set `"deregister"` to `true` to remove tell Sensu that we want clients deregistered
-* We add the `"servicenow"` handler under `"deregistration"` so that our Sensu client will use the SNOW integration to deregister the client
 * We then provide a hash of items under `"servicenow"`

 After restarting our client to pick up the configuration, we can then see it in our dashboard: